OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/plot.md

 ---
 title: plot
-description: Learn how to harness the power of OpenBB's financial forecasting functions such as the plot and plot_chart to visualize data.
+description: "Learn how to harness the power of OpenBB's financial forecasting functions" such as the plot and plot_chart to visualize data.
 These Python functions extract dataframes and accept options for export format and external plot axes.
 keywords: